Version 3.0. Last revised 8th June 2020

 collectively referred to as “In-Tuition”, “we”, “us” or “our” in this privacy notice.

 Purpose of this privacy notice

-This privacy notice aims to give you information on how In-Tuition collects and processes your personal data through your use of this website; our customer portal and any other related websites; and whilst you are an In-Tuition Customer.
+This privacy notice aims to give you information on how In-Tuition collects and processes your personal data through your use of this website; our Control Panel and any other related websites; and whilst you are an In-Tuition Customer.

 Our products and websites are not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice may be referenced in an Agreement in which case it will form part of such Agreement.